marciovrl/behave-request/README.md

 # example-behave-request

-Simple example of using Behava and Request in Python for service testing.
+Simple example of using Behava and Request in Python for service testing. <br>
+For example, let's use a fake API [JSONPlaceholder](https://jsonplaceholder.typicode.com/) to run the tests.

 # Prerequisites